curiousTauseef/nyla/nyla.solutions.core/README.md

 ### Text

 Text is geared toward string based processing.
 It includes template engine support like Free Marker that builds composite strings/values dynamically at runtime (see http://freemarker.sourceforge.net/).
 There are also methods to support complex regular expressions with Boolean AND, OR and NOT logic, numerous string conversions, general text manipulation and parsing methods.

+Note that the default implementation uses the class

+nyla.solutions.core.patterns.decorator.BasicTextStyles

+To use Free Marker directory add a configuration properties

+	nyla.solutions.core.util.Text.textStyles=nyla.solutions.global.patterns.decorator.style.FreeMarkerTextStyles

+*Note:* You must add the freemarker JARs to the classpath to use this implementation.

 *USAGE*